 Catfish and humans have a very long history.
 People have fished and farmed them as a food source for hundreds of years in Africa, Asia, Europe, and North America.
 They are also popular in the aquarium hobby.
 They are enjoyed for their unique appearance but also as helpful scavengers to clean up left over foods.

 Catfish are generally very hardy and easy to keep.
-Most catfish are also nocturnal, becoming active at night, so they must be fed in the evening hours.
+Most are also nocturnal, becoming active at night, so they must be fed in the evening hours.
 Their eyes are small but they are aided in navigation and feeding by chemoreceptors all across their bodies which allow them to taste and smell anything that is in the water or that they touch.
 Their feeding habits range from plant-eaters and detritivores (those that scavenge on dead matter), to predators.
-Make sure they are eating since it is hard to tell with many of the armored catfish if they are losing weight.
+Make sure they are eating since it's hard to tell with many of the armored catfish if they are losing weight.

 Be careful when handling catfish since all species have strong, rigid spines on their dorsal and pectoral fins.
-These spines can pierce the skin and many species have "stings", though most are non-venomous.
+These spines can pierce the skin and many species have "stings", though most stings are non-venomous.

 Corydoras are ideal for every type of aquarist as they are very peaceful and very hardy!